Rhubarb and Lemon Cheesecake

 Set this mixture aside to cool to room temperature—this prevents the eggs from scrambling when added to the warm cheesecake filling.

-Step 4: Prepare the Cheesecake Filling
+Step 4: Beat the Cheese Batter

 • 3.5 oz mascarpone